 Meta-analysis

-The models reported here are multilevel random-effects models of variance-weighted effect sizes, which we computed with the R (R Core Team, 2018) package metafor (Viechtbauer, 2010).
+The models reported here are multilevel random-effects models of variance-weighted effect sizes.
 To investigate how development impacts mispronunciation sensitivity, our core theoretical question, we first introduced age (centered; continuous and measured in days but transformed into months for ease of interpreting estimates by dividing by 30.44) as a moderator to our main model.
-Second, we analyzed the correlation between reported vocabulary size and mispronunciation sensitivity using the R (R Core Team, 2018) package meta (Schwarzer, 2007).
+Second, we analyzed the correlation between reported vocabulary size and mispronunciation sensitivity using the package meta (Schwarzer, 2007).
 For a subsequent investigation of experimental characteristics, we introduced each as a moderator: size of mispronunciation, position of mispronunciation, phonological overlap between target and distractor labels, type of mispronunciation, and distractor familiarity (more detail below).

 Results